codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers.md

 %}

 Then click the toggle switch on each trigger that you want to enable/disable.
+You can later enable the same trigger again by clicking the same switch.

 ## What to read next